-The map above indicates 383 properties experienced storm-related damage from Hurricane Irma, also known as Disaster 4338, within block groups where 51% to 74.9% of the households have low to moderate income.
-The disaster caused damage to 1,764 properties in areas where less than 51% of the households have low to moderate income.
+The map above indicates 383 properties experienced storm-related damage from Hurricane Irma, also known as Disaster 4338, within block groups where 51% to 74.9% of the households have low- and moderate- income.
+The disaster caused damage to 1,764 properties in areas where less than 51% of the households have low- and moderate- income.
 This damage occurred within zip code 31548 which is located within Camden County.